Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Work Optional was founded in 2012.
 It was initially registered at the state level in 2012 and re-registered with the SEC in 2018.
 Marc D. Langva is Work Optional's sole owner, co-founder and CEO.
 Firm president Jaime Lyn Langva is its other co-founder.

 Services offered by the firm include asset management, consulting and retirement plan consulting.
+There is no account minimum at the firm, though its consulting services come with a $1,500 minimum fee.

 Work Optional Investment Strategy